 However, if you encode your MP3s from, say, a 48kHz mix within your DAW (like we did in

 Logic Pro this month) then Flash SWF players will NOT replay them at the correct pitch,

 and the 48kHz sourced-MP3 will play back slower

 than it should do, since Flash is

 limited to 44.1kHz maximum sample rate we discovered this week.

 This only came to light when

-SOS Gear Videos now screening on Sound On Sound TV
+SOS Trade Show videos now screening on Sound On Sound TV